 Nevertheless, mate-pair sequencing can be used to increase the power of short-read sequencing.
 Illumina’s Nextera Mate Pair Library Prep kit biotinylates the ends of large DNA fragments, which are then circularized to bring the two end pieces together.
 The circular DNA is then fragmented and sequenced.
 Combining data from mate-pair sequencing with short-read sequencing provides increased information and maximises the coverage across the genome and allows larger inserts to be read across greater distances.

 BGI Group, formerly known as the Beijing Genomics Institute, is a Chinese company that was formed in 1999 to participate in the Human Genome Project.
 Now, the organisation has evolved to work on animal cloning, health testing and contract research.
 BGI purchased Complete Genomics in 2012 and its products are sold by a subsidiary (MGI).
-Since the development of DNA nanoball sequencing, BGI has made various different machines, but the company mainly provides a sequencing service for users rather than selling their machines.

 The DNBSEQ-T7 was launched in 2019 and was designed to support an array of large-scale sequencing applications for health projects and clinical research.
 Along with the One Million Genomes Total Solution software and hardware, it has been reported that the DNBSEQ-T7 can sequence up to 800,000 samples per year.
 The hardware solution includes an automated library preparation system, meaning the sequencing machine can operate for 24 hours with no need for manual intervention, allowing the completion of 60 whole human genomes per day.
 Its commercialisation is expected to reduce the cost of personal whole-genome sequencing to under $500, in turn changing the sequencing landscape.